 In the Garden State, the law is unequivocal: the legal age for consuming alcohol is 21.
 Consuming alcohol below this age, with a few specific exceptions, is against the law.
 Under New Jersey statutes, individuals under 21 may only consume alcohol under religious, educational, or medical circumstances.
 Violating this law can lead to a criminal charge, which carries a financial penalty of up to $500.

 Risks on the Road: DUIs for Under-21 Drivers

-Drivers under the age of 21 who are found to have a blood alcohol content (BAC) of .01 percent or higher can be cited for driving under the influence (DUI).
-If convicted, an underage driver can have their driving privileges revoked or postponed up to three months and must perform 15 to 30 days of community service, as well as complete an alcohol and traffic safety education course.
+In New Jersey, drivers under the age of 21 caught with a blood alcohol content (BAC) of .01 percent or more can be charged with driving under the influence (DUI).
+The implications of such a charge are severe.
+Not only can an underage driver's license be revoked or postponed for up to three months, but they are also mandated to perform 15 to 30 days of community service.
+Additionally, completion of an alcohol and traffic safety education course is required.